antronerds/r2-tutorials/docs/Using_TheGenome_Browser_Annotations.md

 ---

 ### SuperEnhancers NB (George)
-**Description:** Super-enhancer regions identified in neuroblastoma cell lines and tumor samples, as generated by the George lab.
-Super-enhancers in neuroblastoma are often associated with key oncogenes such as MYCN and ALK, and mark cell-type-specific transcriptional programs relevant to neuroblastoma biology.
+**Description:** Super-enhancer regions in neuroblastoma.
+Super-enhancers are clusters of transcriptional enhancers that mark cell-type-specific transcriptional programs.

-*(!!!
-Verify publication)*

 ---

 ### Vista Enhancers
-**Description:** "The VISTA Enhancer Browser is a central resource for experimentally validated human noncoding fragments with gene enhancer activity as assessed in transgenic mice.
-The core dataset consists of experimental in vivo data of tissue-specific enhancers identified by their conservation between human and non-mammalian vertebrates across long evolutionary distances or by their unusually high conservation among mammals."
+**Description:** The VISTA Enhancer Browser is a resource of experimentally validated noncoding human sequences with enhancer activity.
+Candidate elements are selected by comparative genome analysis and their in vivo enhancer activity is then determined experimentally in transgenic mice.
 Elements are tested by cloning upstream of a reporter gene and assaying tissue-specific expression in transgenic mouse embryos.
 [24]

 ---

 ## ChIP-seq & Chromatin State

 ### ChromHMM (18-state models: ucle_18 / 18)
-**Description:** "ChromHMM displays a chromatin state segmentation derived by computationally integrating ChIP-seq data for multiple histone marks using a Hidden Markov Model.
-States were learned across multiple cell types and represent combinations of histone modifications associated with distinct functional elements such as active promoters, enhancers, transcribed regions, heterochromatin, and repressed regions."
-The 18-state models here were derived from ENCODE data.
+**Description:** A chromatin state segmentation produced by ChromHMM, which learns states from combinations of chromatin marks using a multivariate hidden Markov model that explicitly models the presence or absence of each mark.
+The resulting states can be used to annotate a genome in one or more cell types, and correspond to functional categories such as active promoters, enhancers, transcribed regions and repressed chromatin.
 [25]

 ---